-The Roost is a family owned and run winery in the Blue Mountains.
+The Roost is a craft winery run by a tight-knit team in the Blue Mountains.
 We grow, make and serve seriously good cold climate wine for unserious occasions.

 Our wines are sustainably farmed, hand-made, small-batch, and minimal intervention.
 This way, every bottle is enlivened with our well-nurtured fruit that’s imbued with the nuances of our local terroir.
-The woolly winters, clay loam, the abundant ecosystem.
+Our abundant ecosystem, the escarpment loam, and the Georgian Bay climate all work together to create a remarkable sense of place that shines through in every glass.

 Anyway, that’s the short story.
-If you want to tell a better one as you pour our wine to your friends around the dinner table, read below.
+If you want to tell a better one as you pour our wine for your friends around the dinner table, read below.

 So, when we began the process of creating The Roost, we decided to turn the challenging climate into a strength.